dfrnt-labs/terminusdb-docs-static/src/app/docs/graphql-basics/page.md

 ---

 > To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on TerminusDB.
 You will then have full access to the data needed for this tutorial.
+>
+> Note: You can get access to these via DFRNT, just send us a request after signing up to the free trial and we will connect your account to the demo data.

 ![Clone a demo project from the dashboard](https://assets.terminusdb.com/docs/how-to-clone-a-demo.png)